 Strathbridge, as Manager under the terms of the Trust Agreement and as Investment Manager under terms of the Investment Management Agreement, receives fees payable at annual rates of 0.10 percent and 1.00 percent respectively of the Fund's net asset value, calculated and payable monthly, plus applicable taxes.
 The Fund is responsible for all ongoing custodian, manager, legal, accounting and audit fees as well as all other expenses incurred by the Custodian and Manager in the ordinary course of business relating to the Fund's operations.
-Total management fees for the year ended December 31, 2014 were \$82,787 (2013 - \$100,682).
+Total management fees for the year ended December 31, 2015 were \$62,461 (2014 - \$82,787).

-(b) Board of Advisors' Remuneration
+(b) Advisory Board Fees

-Total remuneration year ended December 31, 2014 were \$20,400 (2013 - \$18,900).
+Total advisory board fees paid to the external members of the Board of Advisors for the year ended December 31, 2015 were \$18,900 (2014 - \$20,400).